-What is the origin of your products?
+What is the origin of your products ?

-Why don’t you have physical shop?
+Why don’t you have a shop on the street ?

 Is packaging-free cosmetics hygienic?